aewallin/ppp-tools/README.md

 In addition to the GPS-PPP software some utilities may be required:
 * GFZRNX (https://gnss.gfz-potsdam.de/services/gfzrnx) for RINEX file splice, split, repair, format conversion (RINEX 2 to 3).
 As of 2025 Janyary the version is gfzrnx-2.1.9
+* RNXCMP, for decompressing Hatanaka compressed RINEX files, http://terras.gsi.go.jp/ja/crx2rnx.html, install to e.g. /usr/local/bin and verify that CRX2RNX is working with ```$ CRX2RNX -h```
+As of 2025 January the latest version is 4.1.0.
-* Teqc, for concatenating many 1-day RINEX files into multi-day files,  https://www.unavco.org/software/data-processing/teqc/teqc.html, install it to e.g. /usr/local/bin, and verify with ```$ teqc -version``` that it is working. as of 2018 March the latest version is "2018Jan11".
+* (__old__) Teqc, for concatenating many 1-day RINEX files into multi-day files, https://www.unavco.org/software/data-processing/teqc/teqc.html, install it to e.g.
+/usr/local/bin, and verify with ```$ teqc -version``` that it is working. as of 2018 March the latest version is "2018Jan11".
 Teqc is no longer maintained, but binaries are available.
-* RNXCMP, for decompressing Hatanaka compressed RINEX files, http://terras.gsi.go.jp/ja/crx2rnx.html, install to e.g. /usr/local/bin and verify that CRX2RNX is working with ```$ CRX2RNX -h```
-As of 2018 March the latest version is 4.0.7.

 ## Running PPP